 Is Guest Chat end-to-end encrypted?

-According to beta reports, messages are protected with end-to-end encryption, meaning only the two chat endpoints can read messages.
+According to beta reports, messages are protected with end-to-end encryption.
 WhatsApp hasn’t published full technical details yet.

 Can guests send photos, voice messages or call me?

-In early beta sightings guest users are limited to text; media, voice notes and voice/video calls are not available for guest sessions at this stage.
+In early beta versions, guest users are limited to text; media, voice notes, and calls are not available for guest sessions at this stage.

 Can guest users see my phone number?

-Yes — the guest session ties to a phone number link you share, so the guest may see minimal sender info.
+Yes — the guest session ties to a phone number link you share, so the guest will likely see basic sender information.

 Will groups support guest users?

-Not in the early reports — Guest Chat appears limited to one-to-one conversations in beta.
+Not in the early reports; Guest Chat appears limited to one-to-one conversations in its current beta state.

-No—avoid sharing passwords or sensitive personal data in any chat unless you control the recipient’s identity and storage policies.
+No—avoid sharing passwords or sensitive personal data in any chat where you don’t control the recipient’s storage policies.